cyberboy666/tv_wall_mapper/README.md

 ![image](https://github.com/cyberboy666/tv_wall_mapper/assets/12017938/c92391b6-5b20-4313-99b3-b30fac11a27d)

 - this software is distributed by __UNDERSCORES__ - compiled downloads for linux, windows, mac and arm64 are available to purchase from underscores.shop [put link to shop page here]
-- the source code can be viewed [here](/src/)
+- the source code can be viewed and compiled from [here](/src/)
 - consider [donating](https://opencollective.com/underscores) to the underscores project to help us continue creating for the commons

 ## features

-- _input video_ from connected devices (webcams, capture cards etc) or over NDI
+- _input video_ from connected devices (webcams, capture cards etc) or over [NDI](https://ndi.video/tools/)
-- _output video_ across multiple monitors, in grids for tv wall controllers and over NDI for differnet hardware setups
+- _output video_ across multiple monitors, in grids for [tv wall controllers](https://www.aliexpress.com/item/1005006156950887.html) and over NDI for differnet hardware setups
 - create _tv wall mapping_ using measurements, mouse, keyboard or directly editing human readable config.json
 - runs on linux, windows, mac and sbc's such as raspberry and orange pi's
 - code is open-source so you can modify it / add features that suit your needs